Max-Linear Regression by Convex Programming: Introduction

 \subsection{Convex estimator}

 The common estimators for $\mb \beta_\star$ such as the \emph{least absolute deviation} (LAD), i.e.,

-are generally hard to compute as they involve a nonconvex optimization.
-Given an ``anchor vector'' $\mb \theta$, we study the estimation of $\mb \beta_\star$ through \emph{anchored regression} that formulates the estimation by the convex program
+are generally hard to compute as they involve nonconvex optimization.
+Given an ``anchor vector'' $\mb \theta$, we study the estimation of $\mb \beta_\star$ through \emph{anchored regression} (AR) that formulates the estimation by the convex program

-where $(\cdot)_+$ denotes the positive part function and $\eta=\frac{1}{n}\sum_{i=1}^{n}(-w_i)_+$.
-The anchored regression can be interpreted as a convexification of the LAD estimator.
+where $(\cdot)_+$ denotes the positive-part function. {The parameter $\eta$ should be chosen so that the feasible set of \eqref{eq:estimator} is not empty.} The anchored regression can be interpreted as a convexification of the LAD estimator.
 Since the observation functions \eqref{eq:deffi} are convex, the LAD is nonconvex mainly due to the effect of the absolute value operator in \eqref{eq:LADestimator}.
 This source of nonconvexity is removed in anchored regression by relaxing the absolute deviation to the positive part of the error.
 The linear objective that is determined by the anchor vector $\mb \theta$ acts as a ``regularizer'' to prevent degenerate solutions and guarantees exact recovery of the true parameter $\mb \beta_\star$ under certain conditions on the measurement model in the noiseless scenario.

-Anchored regression has been originally developed as a scalable convex program to solve the phase retrieval problem \citep{bahmani2017phase,goldstein2018phasemax} with provable guarantees.
-Anchored regression is highly scalable compared to other convex relaxations in this context \citep{candes2013phaselift,waldspurger2015phase} that rely on semidefinite programming.
-The idea of anchored regression is further studied in a broader class of nonlinear parametric regression problems with convex observations \citep{bahmani2019solving} and \emph{difference of convex} functions \citep{bahmani2019estimation}.
+Anchored regression has been originally developed as a scalable convex program to solve the phase retrieval problem \cite{bahmani2017phase,goldstein2018phasemax} with provable guarantees.
+Anchored regression is highly scalable compared to other convex relaxations in this context \cite{candes2013phaselift,waldspurger2015phase} that rely on semidefinite programming.
+The idea of anchored regression is further studied in a broader class of nonlinear parametric regression problems with convex observations \cite{bahmani2019solving} and \emph{difference of convex} functions \cite{bahmani2019estimation}.